Celebrating 85 Years

 Post 80: John Jermain Memorial Library, Sag Harbor, NY

-Major John Jordan Jermain born in White Plains, New York in 1758 served in the Westchester Militia during the American Revolution.
+Major John Jordan Jermain, born in White Plains, New York in 1758, served in the Westchester Militia during the American Revolution.
 Following the war, he moved to Sag Harbor, a whaling village on the East End of Long Island, and married Margaret Pierson of Bridgehampton, New York.
 Together, they had nine children.
 His granddaughter Margaret Sage organized the effort to fund and build the John Jermain Memorial Library in Sag Harbor in honor of her grandfather in 1910.
-Designed by Augustus N. Allen in The Classical Revival style the library regally oversees a corner on Main Street across from the Whaling and Historical Museum.
-UBS provided scaffolding for the a four-year restoration and expansion project completed in July of 2016.
+Designed by Augustus N. Allen in The Classical Revival style, the library regally oversees a corner on Main Street across from the Whaling and Historical Museum.
+UBS provided scaffolding a four-year restoration and expansion project completed in July 2016.